dave-newson/davenewson.com/src/content/posts/2016-05-01-ninjaripper.md

  - Tweaked debug messaging, improved speed, split and restructured the code.

 <div class="text-center">
- <a href="https://github.com/dave-newson/ninja-ripper-ms" class="btn btn-primary">View the souce on GitHub</a>
+ <a href="https://github.com/dave-newson/ninja-ripper-ms" class="btn btn-primary">View the source on GitHub</a>
 </div>

 Now that the ripper is capable of getting what I'm after, let's put together a workflow that allows us to get the